soxueren/atsd/integration/tableau/examples/sum_by_year_for_two_metrics.md

 ## Steps

 - Specify at least time/datetime and entity in INNER/FULL OUTER join
-- Drag-and-drop _Datetime_ onto the column field
+- Drag-and-drop _Datetime_ in to the column field
-- Drag-and-drop both _Value_ onto the rows field
+- Drag-and-drop both _Value_ in to the rows field
-- Change _Automatic_ to _Bar_ in drop-down at _All_ section at Marks Card
+- Change _Automatic_ to _Bar_ in the dropdown at the _All_ section on Marks Card

 ## Results